GameZebra/BalanceMaster/docs/log.md

     - filtration of the accelerometer signal
     - use the gyro - even thou it's signal is far from ideal (correct) it may suffer less from the noise generated from the motors (whem jurking around the stable position)
+- :page_facing_up: TODO try:
+    - high Kd component and larger deadzone
+        - i want to get the robot atleast to ascilate around the work point
+    - filtration of the signal
+    - measure the parameters of the robot and try to create a model in matlab
+    - tune a PID in matlab and try it on the robot to see if the model created has anything in common with the actual robot

+## 📅 May 23, 2025
+- 💻 impemented moving average
+    - there is improvement but even thou somethimes there are spikes and, i'm thinkig I may try adding the average value as current value, this way I'll have even better filtration
+- :page_facing_up: I still had large spikes in the Kd component
+- 🔍 found a YouTube channel that has decent math and controll videos
+    - watched the tutorials for Complex Analisis
+- 🔍 found a MatLab example of an inverted pengulum controll which i can try 💻 tryed swapping the accelerometer with the gyro
+    - didn't go well, i activated a timer to periodically return the gyro in the "correct" angle valye, but how do i know it is "correct"? it behaved as a gyro with wrong zero and then when it synced - just jumped on the side, and this was happening every second
+    - if i want to use the gyro I must prepare the data better first
+- 🧠 I am thinking that:
+    - apart from the filtration i may need to secure better the controller to the body of the robot because this way I'm amplifying the vibrations
+    - I may also look at the filtrations that we used in the labs for System Identification
+ - 🧠 How to implement sequential control?
+    - upright stabilization is acheived by following the zero degrees angle
+    - and to acheive movement i can dynamicaly change the target angle so that the car moves linearly in space